Join the Academy

 When writing short stories, you want to limit the number of characters in the story.
 The shorter the story, the smaller the cast should be.
 Sometimes you may have a short story with just one character following a brief moment in their journey or internal conflict.
 Focus on the characters that matter the most.
 You have little time for developing extra characters, so if a character isn’t essential to the story, you’ll need to cut them out or consider merging them with an essential character.

-Center the story around one pivotal event or slice of life
+Center the short story around one pivotal event or slice of life

 You don't have much time to engage readers in a long, drawn-out plot, so your story has to move quickly.
 Choose one pivotal moment in your protagonist's life to be the center of your story.
 What is the climactic event of your hero's life?
 What is the moment they will go through a major change?
 That is what your story should be about.